How You Eat Is As Important As What You Eat

 It is true, to lose weight, a person must learn some basics of healthy eating, such as recommended serving sizes of foods and how to plan balanced meals and snacks.
 Mindful eating and attention to the body are equally as important, however, and often not a part of popular diet plans.

 Evidence is strong and growing that the practice of mindfulness meditation brings benefits to the lives of those who use it.
 Mindfulness can be described simply as focusing attention to what is happening in the present moment.
-UW Integrative Medicine offers a popular Mindfulness Based Stress Reduction course.
+UW Integrative Health offers a popular Mindfulness Based Stress Reduction course.
 They describe Mindfulness Meditation as "the art of paying attention, of listening to your heart.
 Rather than withdrawing from the world, mindfulness can help you enjoy it more fully, effectively and peacefully."

 Eating mindfully is a part of learning "how to eat."
 How can we apply mindfulness to eating?
 Mindful eating is paying attention while eating, tuning into our body's signals for food and its response to the food we are eating.